wassimkha/backend-k8s-template/README.md

     - [X] How to set up digital ocean
     - [X] How to deploy the k8s to the managed kubernetes of digital ocean
     - [X] How to set up persistent data in digital ocean
-- TODOs
+- What can be still be added
-    - [ ] MongoDB sharding/ distributed across multiple nodes
+    - MongoDB sharding/distributed across multiple nodes
-    - [ ] MongoDB replication
+    - MongoDB replication

 ##How to start the project
 - install Docker desktop and kubernetes